keokilee/makahiki/README.markdown

 ## Obtaining the Kukui Cup Pinax source
 * Getting this project requires Git.
 Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
 * It is recommended that you also configure Git so that it handles line endings from Windows users correctly.
 See [Dealing With Line Endings](http://help.github.com/dealing-with-lineendings/).
+* If you only wish to download the source, you can check out using the read-only URL.
+Type `git clone git://github.com/keokilee/kukui-cup-pinax.git` to get the source.
 * If you wish to commit to the Kukui Cup Pinax project, you will need to create an account at [GitHub](http://github.com).
 Then, you will need to set up your [SSH keys](http://help.github.com/key-setup-redirect) and your [email settings](http://help.github.com/git-email-settings/).
+* Once those are set up, send me your Git username so that you can be added as a collaborator.
-* Once you set those up, you should be able to check out the code by using the private url.
+* When you are added as a collaborator, you should be able to check out the code by using the private url.
 Type `git clone git@github.com:keokilee/kukui-cup-pinax.git` to check out the code.
 This will create the new folder and download the code from the repository.

 ## Setting up Kukui Cup Pinax
 * cd into the kukui-cup-pinax folder.